-Daniel makes theatre, designs projections, and creates films, using technology and design as a keystone to support narrative and deepen dramaturgy.
-In his own works PKD Workshow (2013) and Are we not drawn onward to new era (2018), Daniel employs a low-fi DYI aesthetic, making circuits by weaving wires and exposing the guts of the machinery as a metaphorical parallel to the convoluting ideas of existential discourses.
-Currently his work focuses on states of presence, unbalancing audienceship and novel constructions of light through design and new media.
-In the last few years, Daniel’s artistic research has explored the ephemeral nature of a ‘self’, interruptions of technology on human processes, and the results of cognitive dissonance.
+Daniel O’Shea makes theatre, designs projections, and creates films, using technology and design as a keystone to support narrative and deepen dramaturgy.
+In his own works PKD Workshow (2013) and Are we not drawn onward to new era (2018), Daniel employs a low-fi DYI aesthetic, exposing the guts of the performance machinery in parallel to the convoluting the ideas spectating.
+In 2020 he completed his first feature length film collaboration centred around pre-extradition bill Hong Kong.
+His work focuses on states of presence, unbalancing audienceship and novel constructions of light through design and new media.
+Daniel’s artistic research has explored the ephemeral nature of a ‘self’, interruptions of technology on human processes, and the results cognitive dissonance.

 Nancy is a sound artist who works and lives as an uninvited guest on the unceded territories of the Sḵwx̱wú7mesh, Musqueam and Tsleil-Waututh Nations.
 Her work fuses sound and performance as primary mediums for the collaborative devising of interdisciplinary performances.
 Nancy is a founding member of the interdisciplinary performance collective A Wake of Vultures as well as the Toronto-based Toy Piano Composers collective.
 As a performance maker, Nancy works closely with Fight With A Stick performance company, having devised and collaborated on the Critic’s Choice Award winning show Revolutions in 2017.
 Her compositions, performances, and collaborations have toured in Germany, Denmark, Finland, Belgium, the U.S. and throughout Canada.
 An excerpt of her latest multi-media composition Walking at Night by Myself will be touring to Hong Kong in April 2019.